-(a) The Tribe shall obtain and maintain commercial general liability insurance consistent with industry standards for non-tribal casinos in the United States underwritten by an insurer with an A.M.
+- The Tribe shall obtain and maintain commercial general liability (a) insurance consistent with industry standards for non-tribal casinos in the United States underwritten by an insurer with an A.M.
 Best rating of A or higher that provides coverage of no less than ten million dollars (\$10,000,000) per occurrence for bodily injury, personal injury, and property damage directly arising out of, connected with, or relating to the operation of the Gaming Operation, Gaming Facility, or Gaming Activities (Policy).
-To effectuate the insurance coverage, the Tribe expressly waives, and waives its right to assert, sovereign immunity up to ten million dollars (\$10,000,000), in accordance with the tribal ordinance referenced in subdivision (b) below, in connection with any claim for bodily injury, personal injury, or property damage, directly arising out of, connected with, or relating to the operation of the Gaming Operation, Gaming Facility, or the Gaming Activities, including, but not limited to, injuries resulting from entry onto the Tribe's land for purposes of patronizing the Gaming Facility or providing goods or services to the Gaming Facility; provided, that such injury occurs at the Gaming Facility or on a road accessing the Facility exclusively.
+To effectuate the insurance coverage, the Tribe expressly waives, and waives its right to assert, sovereign immunity up to ten million dollars (\$10,000,000), in accordance with the tribal ordinance referenced in subdivision (b) below, in connection with any claim for bodily injury, personal injury, or property damage, directly arising out of, connected with, or relating to the operation of the Gaming Operation, Gaming Facility, or the Gaming Activities.
 Nothing herein requires the Tribe to agree to liability for punitive damages or to waive its right to assert sovereign immunity in connection therewith.
-The Policy shall acknowledge in writing that the Tribe has expressly waived, and waived its right to assert, sovereign immunity for the purpose of adjudication of those claims up to ten million dollars (\$10,000,000) and for the purpose of enforcement of any ensuing award or judgment and shall include an endorsement providing that the insurer shall not invoke tribal sovereign immunity up to the limits of the Policy; however, such endorsement or acknowledgement shall not be deemed to waive or otherwise limit the Tribe's sovereign immunity for any portion of the claim that exceeds ten million dollars (\$10,000,000).
+The Policy shall acknowledge in writing that the Tribe has expressly waived, and waived its right to assert, sovereign immunity for the purpose of adjudication of those claims up to ten million dollars (\$10,000,000) and for the purpose of enforcement of any ensuing award or judgment and shall include an endorsement providing that the insurer shall not invoke tribal sovereign immunity up to the limits of the Policy; however, such endorsement or acknowledgement shall not be deemed to waive or otherwise limit the Tribe's sovereign immunity for any portion of the claim that exceeds ten million dollars (\$10,000,000). - (b) The Tribe shall adopt, and at all times hereinafter shall maintain in continuous force The Santa Rosa Rancheria Tachi Yokut Tribal Gaming Facility Tort Remedy Procedures Code, as set forth in Appendix F to this Compact, or as it may be amended from time to time; provided, however, that any amended tort claims code related to claims for bodily injury, personal injury, and property damage directly arising out of, connected with, or relating to the operation of the Gaming Operation, Gaming Facility, or Gaming Activities, shall provide substantially equivalent procedures for the fair resolution of those tort claims, and that the Tribe shall provide the State Gaming

-(b) The Tribe shall adopt, and at all times hereinafter shall maintain in continuous force the Feather Falls Casino Tort Remedy Procedures Ordinance as set forth in Appendix F of this Compact, beginning on page F-17, as it may be amended from time to time; provided, however, that any amended tort claims ordinance related to claims for bodily injury, personal injury, and property damage directly arising out of, connected with, or relating to the operation of the Gaming Operation, Gaming Facility, or Gaming Activities, shall provide substantially equivalent procedures for the fair resolution of those tort claims, and that the Tribe shall provide the State Gaming Agency with a copy of any such amended tort claims ordinance within thirty (30) days of its enactment.
+Agency with a copy of any such amended tort claims code within thirty (30) days of its enactment.

-(c) In the event the Tribe fails to adopt and maintain in continuous force the ordinance specified in subdivision (b), such failure shall constitute a breach of this Compact.
+(c) In the event the Tribe fails to adopt and maintain in continuous force the tort claims code specified in subdivision (b), such failure shall constitute a breach of this Compact.